abrahammurciano/firefox-tabs-hover-expand/README.md

 This code enables vertical tabs in Firefox to automatically expand when hovering over them, displaying full tab titles with a smooth animation.

->*To make this modification work, a small configuration change in the browser is required, as described below:*
+>*To make this modification work, a small configuration in the browser is required, as described below:*

 ## 🛠️ Enable Legacy Toolkit and Set Up the `chrome` Folder